Agent step

 LLM Variable Description: "This variable should contain the order ID that the customer wants to return.
 Valid order IDs are 10-digit numbers.
 If the user doesn't provide their order ID initially, ask them for it.
 Make sure to verify that the provided ID matches the expected format before proceeding with the return pr

 This description helps the LLM understand exactly when to trigger the return process.
-It includes both direct mentions of returns and indirect signals of return intent, providing a comprehensive set of triggers for the path.
+It includes both direct mentions of returns and indirect signals of return intent, providing a comprehensive set of triggers for the exit condition.
 The variable description ensures the agent knows how to collect and validate the required information before proceeding.

-Promo Code Path
+Promo Code Exit Condition

-Path Name: Get a Promo Code
+Exit Condition Name: Get a Promo Code

 Description: "Trigger this path when the user asks for a promo code or a discount, or says things are too expensive.
 Look for phrases like 'do you have any discounts', 'that's too much money', 'any coupon codes', or 'how can I save on my order'."Required Variable: email